Quit Smoking And Save Calculator

 To get the most accurate results, check how many cigarettes fit in your pack.
-This number is often regulated by governments and as such here are the most common sizes:
+Governments often regulate this number and as such here are the most common sizes:

-- in the USA, the minimum amount is 20 but 25s are also in common use
+- In the USA, the minimum amount is 20, but 25s are also in everyday use.

 How does this cigarette cost calculator really work?

-While developing this cigarette cost calculator, we used common formulas previously known from the investment calculator.
-Those formulas shape the interests that appear in light blue on the chart above, while the dark blue part is the actual amount that you simply wouldn't have spent.
-As you can see the interests grow at a much faster rate as the years progress, significantly increasing your savings.
+While developing this cigarette cost calculator, we used standard formulas previously known from the investment calculator.
+Those formulas shape the amount of interest that appears in light blue on the chart above, while the dark blue part is the actual amount that you simply wouldn't have spent.
+As you can see, the amount of interest grows at a much faster rate as the years' progress, significantly increasing your savings.